yousry-ibrahim/room-booking/README.md

 * Docker

-# task description and how to run
+# Task description and how to run

 - while starting the APIs, H2 DB will execute *data.sql* scripts for initial data insertion.